ibm-cloud-docs/key-protect/delete-dual-auth-keys.md

 You can use {{site.data.keyword.keymanagementservicefull}} to safely delete encryption keys by using a dual authorization process.
 {: shortdesc}

-Deleting a key that has a [dual authorization policy](/docs/key-protect?topic=key-protect-manage-settings#manage-dual-auth-instance-policies) requires an authorization from two users.
-With the {{site.data.keyword.keymanagementservicelong_notm}} API, you can provide the first authorization by [setting the key for deletion](#set-key-deletion-api).
-Then, a different user provides a second authorization by using the {{site.data.keyword.keymanagementserviceshort}} GUI or API to delete the key.

-When you delete a key, you shred the key contents, and any data that was associated with the key is no longer accessible.
-The action cannot be reversed.
+When you delete a key, you shred its contents and associated data.
+Any data that is encrypted by the key becomes inaccessible.
 [Destroying resources](/docs/key-protect?topic=key-protect-security-and-compliance#data-deletion) is not recommended for production environments, but might be useful for temporary environments such as testing or QA.
 {: important}

+Keep in mind the following considerations before you delete a key:

+- {{site.data.keyword.keymanagementserviceshort}} blocks the deletion of any key that's actively protecting a cloud resource.
+Before you delete a key, [review the resources](/docs/key-protect?topic=key-protect-view-protected-resources) that are associated with the key.
+- You can [force deletion on a key](#delete-key-force) that's protecting a cloud resource.
+However, the action won't succeed if the key's associated resource is non-erasable due to a retention policy.
+You can verify whether a key is associated with a non-erasable resource by [checking the registration details](/docs/key-protect?topic=key-protect-view-protected-resources#view-protected-resources-api) for the key.

 ## Deleting a key using dual authorization
 {: #delete-dual-auth-keys-api}

+Deleting a key that has a [dual authorization policy](/docs/key-protect?topic=key-protect-manage-settings#manage-dual-auth-instance-policies) requires an authorization from two users.
+With the {{site.data.keyword.keymanagementservicelong_notm}} API, you can provide the first authorization by [setting the key for deletion](#set-key-deletion-api).
+Then, a different user provides a second authorization by using the {{site.data.keyword.keymanagementserviceshort}} GUI or API to delete the key.

-Keep the following steps in mind when you're ready to delete a key with dual authorization:
+Before you delete a key by using dual authorization:

 - **Determine who can authorize deletion of your {{site.data.keyword.keymanagementserviceshort}} resources.** To use dual authorization, be sure to identify a user who can set the key for deletion, and another user who can delete the key.
 Users with a _Writer_ or _Manager_ access policy can set keys for deletion.
 Users with a _Manager_ access policy can delete keys.
-- **Plan to delete the key within a 7-day grace period.** When the first user authorizes a key for deletion, {{site.data.keyword.keymanagementserviceshort}} sets a 7-day grace period on the key.
+- **Plan to delete the key within a 7-day waiting period.** When the first user authorizes a key for deletion, {{site.data.keyword.keymanagementserviceshort}} sets a 7-day waiting period on the key.
 During this period, the key remains in the [_Active_ state](/docs/key-protect?topic=key-protect-key-states) and all key operations are allowed on the key.
 To complete the deletion, the second user with a _Manager_ access policy can use the {{site.data.keyword.keymanagementserviceshort}} GUI or API to delete the key.

 ### Step 1.
 Authorize deletion for a key
 {: #set-key-deletion-api}